qcjx96/qcjx96.github.io/_posts/2025-04-06-Liberation-Day.md

 $$

 Obviously, lemming $i$ should not choose $x_i=1$.
 Because even if all the other lemmings choose the maximum so that $\bar x = 1$, he should guess less because

 $$
 \begin{equation*}
 \alpha < 1 \implies \alpha \bar x < 1.
 \end{equation*}
 $$

-Some lemmings would definitely choose $x_i = 1$ in real life.
+Some lemmings would definitely choose $x_i = 1$ in real life, though.
 But let's pretend all the lemmings are smart.

 Because the lemmings are smart and know all of this, each should instead choose

 $$
 \begin{equation*}
 x_i \overset{?}{=} \alpha = \frac{2}{3}.
 \end{equation*}
 $$

 Right?

 If you said yes, you would not be a smart lemming.
 Because a smart lemming would remember that all the other lemmings are smart too, and know that they should also choose at most $ x_i \le \frac{2}{3} $.
 Not $ x_i > \frac{2}{3} $ like a dumb person.
 So a smart lemming knows that actually $\bar x \le \alpha$.
 And therefore, he should actually choose at most

 $$
 \begin{equation*}
 x_i \le \alpha^2 \bar x \le \frac{4}{9}.